 Portsalon Luxury Camping is situated on a hill in the north of Donegal – an area surrounded by an abundance of breath-taking scenery.

-Now.
-If you visit Portsalon Luxury Camping, you won’t be staying in a tent.
+Now, if you visit Portsalon glamping, you won’t be staying in a tent.
 You’ll be kipping in a yoke that’s known as a ‘Yurt’.

 A very cosy yurt in the hills

 If, like me, you’re wondering what a ‘Yurt’ actually is, a ‘Yurt’ is a big, round, timber-framed canvas covered tent.